drbean/edit/jeffreykuo/Send_thermal_pad.md

 improvement being achieved by addition of Al-MQT3 resin.
 Composites without silicone resin showed low elongation at break, only 22%, as expected from the poor compatibility between the silicone rubber and *h*-BN particles.
-The addition of silicone resin was able to more than double its flexibility, with the best improvement being achieved by addition of Vi-MQT3 resin.
-The hardness of the composites achieved the maximum predetermined value and the addition of silicone resin slightly reduced the hardness with the best reduction by addition of MQ resin.
-The thermal conductivity of composite achieved the predetermined value and improve with the addition of silicone resin with the best improvement by addition of Al-MQT3 resin.
-The volatile content of silicone resin enhanced with addition of silicone resin due to the lower crosslink density, however the value still below than the predetermined limit.
-The flame retardancy and volume resistivity properties did not change significantly with the addition of silicone resin and its value still on a safe level.
-Based on the results, It can be concluded that addition of silicone resin enhanced the properties of silicone composite and satisfy all of predetermined target value in this research.
+The addition of silicone resin was able to more than double flexibility, with the best improvement being achieved by addition of Vi-MQT3 resin.
+Hardness of the composites was less than the maximum predetermined value and the addition of silicone resin slightly reduced it, with the best reduction achieved by addition of MQ resin.
+Thermal conductivity of the composites surpassed the predetermined value and improved with the addition of silicone resin, with the best improvement being for addition of Al-MQT3 resin.
+Volatile content of the composites increased with the addition of silicone resin due to the lower crosslink density.
+However, values were still below the predetermined limit.
+Flame retardancy and volume resistivity did not change significantly with the addition of silicone resin and values continued at a safe level.
+Based on these results, it can be concluded that the addition of silicone resin enhances the properties of silicone composites, satisfying all of the predetermined target values of this research.

 Table 11.
 Performance evaluation of silicone rubber composite modified by silicone resin